 5. Get a Vodafone Travel SIM After You Land

 We got our Vodafone Travel SIM right after clearing customs.
 It came with 3 gigs, 200 mins & texts good in NZ and back to the U.S., and it’s good for 2 months.

 It’s a SIM card that you insert into your phone so you can call, text, and stay connected to social media like Facebook and Instagram without being charged International fees.

 At $50 NZ, it was about $35 US, which worked out to about $2/day for our trip.

 6. Experience Nature with your Family

-Because it’s comprised of 2 main islands, it’s got a lot of water and beaches.
+Because it’s comprised of 2 main islands (North Island and South Island), it’s got a lot of water and beaches.
 I suggest seeing the beaches, getting out on the water, and going for a hike or nature walk.